-- A National Partnership Led by Carleton University
+- A National Partnership for Accessibility

 We are positioning Carleton University as the most accessible postsecondary institution in Canada and the hub for the Canadian Accessibility Network (CAN).
 We have broad interdisciplinary research partnerships in accessibility and disability, exemplified by Carleton’s own research partnership network representing four Faculties.
 Our student disability service, the Paul Menton Centre, has been referred to by the press as the gold standard.
 The 24/7 attendant services in the residence and the underground tunnel system connecting all buildings on campus is one of a kind in the world.
 Our unique mental health supports, such as the research-based FIT-Action and the award-winning Student Mental Health Framework, ensure access to higher education for students with mental health challenges.
 Research shows our faculty espouse positive attitudes in accessibility but also practice inclusive pedagogy.
 Since 2012, Carleton’s READ Initiative – Research, Education, Accessibility, and Design – worked to bring together faculty, staff, and students across the university with community partners to advance the accessibility agenda through innovation, research, employment, and education.

 Employment and Infrastructure

 Out of Carleton’s culture of accessibility grew the desire to bring together the various accessibility initiatives, partners, and resources.
 In collaboration with Carleton faculty, staff, and students, the READ Initiative mobilized our collective potential to advance the accessibility agenda with our campus community and external partners.
 Canadian Accessibility Network is the next step in these efforts, with READ as its operational hub.
 The network approach with a centralized Head Office, along with potential Regional Offices, will ensure a focused, strategic approach with leadership and coordination to maximize assets of the partnership and lead to systems-level change and cultural shift.